 It feels homely and warm (ultimately, I suppose, what you would hope for in a hotel) and its ethos is very much about good, solid ingredients.

-Most of this is due to the philosophy of its executive chef Lutz Bosing, 50, an erudite German, who has spent over two decades living in Spain.
+Most of this is due to the philosophy of its executive chef Lutz Bosing, an erudite German, who has spent nearly three decades living in Spain.

 “Hotels should be about the home and guests should enjoy dining there, not feel like they are stepping out of their safety zone,” he explains.

 “I love Spain’s fabulous creative chefs and know many of them, but my cooking is different.”

 This means eschewing butter for the best local olive oil and spending hours each week sourcing the highest quality local ingredients.

 “I also use lots of different types of lentils and chick peas to give people a genuine Spanish experience and, of course, use plenty of mushrooms and other vegetables when in season,” he continues.